 Bird-Related Science Fair Projects

-Before beginning a project, review the science fair guidelines to be sure a bird-related project is acceptable.
+Before beginning a project, review the school and district science fair guidelines to be sure a bird-related project is acceptable.
 Always get project approval from supervising teachers if necessary, and be aware of ongoing deadlines and timelines for entering projects in different competitions.

 Elementary School Projects (Grades K-5)